TERREMEMBER/znbase/docs/content/v2.2/quick-start/build-apps/python/ysql-aiopg.md

   </li>
 </ul>

-The following tutorial creates a simple Python application that connects to a YugabyteDB cluster using the `aiopg ` database adapter, performs a few basic database operations — creating a table, inserting data, and running a SQL query — and prints the results to the screen.
+The following tutorial creates a simple Python application that connects to a ZNbaseDB cluster using the `aiopg ` database adapter, performs a few basic database operations — creating a table, inserting data, and running a SQL query — and prints the results to the screen.

 ## Before you begin

 This tutorial assumes that you have satisfied the following prerequisites.

-### YugabyteDB
+### ZNbaseDB

-YugabyteDB is up and running.
-If you are new to YugabyteDB, you can have YugabyteDB up and running within five minutes by following the steps in [Quick start](../../../../quick-start/).
+ZNbaseDB is up and running.
+If you are new to ZNbaseDB, you can have ZNbaseDB up and running within five minutes by following the steps in [Quick start](../../../../quick-start/).

 ### Python